AwalaApp/specs/rs007-pohttp.md

 ## Parcel Delivery

 To deliver each parcel, the client MUST make a `POST` request to the HTTP URL corresponding to the node address, with `application/vnd.relaynet.parcel` as the content type and the parcel as the body.
 If the client is a relaying gateway, it MUST provide the target endpoint with its address using the request header `X-Relaynet-Gateway`.
-For example, `X-Relaynet-Gateway: rng+http://gateway.humanitarian.org`.
+For example, `X-Relaynet-Relay: rng+http://gateway.humanitarian.org`.

 The server MUST respond with one of the following status codes: